Robert-van-Engelen/Forth500/manual.md

     256 BUFFER: buf ↲

 The `DOES>` word compiles code until a terminating `;`.
 This code is executed by the word we `CREATE`.
-For example, we can create a `bar` word that stores a value and fetch it automatically whenever `bar` is executed:

-    CREATE bar 7 , DOES> @ ; ↲
-    bar . ↲
-    7 OK[0]

-Executing `bar` first returns the address of its body then executes `@` to fetch the value before returning.

-In fact, this is exactly how a `CONSTANT` is defined in Forth:
+For example, `CONSTANT` is defined in Forth as
+follows:

     : CONSTANT CREATE , DOES> @ ; ↲

-so that `bar` can also be created with:

-    7 CONSTANT bar ↲
+A constant just fetches its data from the definition's body.

+Note that `>BODY` (see [introspection](#introspection)) of an execution token returns the same address as `CREATE` returns and that `DOES>` pushes on the stack.
+For example, `' buf >BODY` and `buf` return the same address.

+`DOES>` is valid only in a colon definition, because the `DOES>` code is part of the creating definition, not with the word we `CREATE`.
+The word we `CREATE` executes the `DOES>` code.

-Address arithmetic can be added with `DOES>` to automatically fetch a prime number from the `primes` table:
+For example, address arithmetic can be added with `DOES>` to automatically fetch a prime number from the `primes` table of constants:

+    : table: CREATE DOES> SWAP CELLS + @ ;
-    CREATE primes 2 , 3 , 5 , 7 , 11 , 13 , 17 , 19 , 23 , 31 , ↲
+    table: primes 2 , 3 , 5 , 7 , 11 , 13 , 17 , 19 , 23 , 31 , ↲
-      DOES> SWAP CELLS + @ ; ↲
     3 primes . ↲
     7 OK[0]

 The `SWAP CELLS + @` doubles the index with `CELLS` then adds the address of the `primes` table to get to the address to fetch the value.

-Note that `>BODY` (see [introspection](#introspection)) of an execution token returns the same address as `CREATE` returns and that `DOES>` pushes on the stack.
-For example, `' buf >BODY` and `buf` return the same address.

 #### Structures